UnifyBio/unifybio-site/docs/local-system.md

 While containerization provides user convienence, it also results in operational complexity that is not stricly necessary for use.
-UnifyBio is tested and supports use with JVM 17 and 21 conforming distributions of [temurin](https://adoptium.net/temurin/releases/), [corretto](https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc), and
+UnifyBio is tested and supports use with JVM 21+ conforming distributions of [temurin](https://adoptium.net/temurin/releases/), [corretto](https://aws.amazon.com/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc), and